AmeerFaisalAdanan/AmeerFaisalAdanan/README.md

 # 💫 About Me:
-I am a Software Developer based in Malaysia with a strong focus on web development, primarily using PHP and the Laravel framework as my core technologies.
+I am a Software Developer based in Malaysia with a strong foundation in web development.
+While I have worked extensively with PHP and the Laravel framework, I take a language-agnostic approach to development and have experience working with Python and Bash scripting for automation, tooling, and backend tasks.

-Currently, I am dedicating my efforts to implementing Continuous Integration (CI) and Continuous Delivery (CD) practices across all ongoing projects within my organization.
-This initiative aims to improve our deployment workflow, code quality, and overall development efficiency.
+Currently, I am focused on implementing Continuous Integration (CI) and Continuous Delivery (CD) practices across all active projects in my organization—enhancing deployment workflows, code quality, and development efficiency.

-In addition to my professional work, I actively pursue side projects to explore new frameworks and tools.
-This continuous learning approach allows me to stay current with modern development practices and expand my technical skill set.
+Outside of my core responsibilities, I regularly engage in side projects to explore new frameworks, tools, and programming languages.
+This ongoing learning helps me stay adaptable and effective across a range of technologies and problem domains.

 # Download my portfolio here
 [portfolio.pdf](https://github.com/user-attachments/files/15956727/portfolio.pdf)